asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 runTestJsonParamsAndReturn();
 ```

-Note how we have to covert back and forth from JSON into Buffer and vice-versa.
-We're also logging these values to the console so that it's clear what's happening when we execute the code.
+Note how we're logging the response sent from the plugin to the console.
+This will make what's happening clear when we execute the code.

-Parameters sent from JS, we now need to get this image metadata on Rust, and this is how it looks like:
+Parameters sent from JS, we now need to get this image metadata on Rust.
+This is how it is done:

  ```rust
 use deno_core::plugin_api::Interface;